historicalnetworkresearch/riodejaneiro/program.md

 # Program

 Preliminary list of accepted papers.
-This page will be updated soon with the full program.
+This page will be updated with the full program soon.

 - A Data Visualization Platform for Analyzing Social Relations in 19th-century Alegrete
 Paulo Roberto Scheuer Gomes, Laura Vargas Dicheti, Carla Maria Dal Sasso Freitas